 Both stories rely on a plot device.
 In the case of the Bennet’s, it’s a nasty entailment that passes the Bennet estate down the male line and away from Mr. Bennet’s daughters, necessitating the Bennet quest for suitable husbands.
 The entailment also puts a price on Elizabeth’s decision not to marry Collins, a test of her commitment to her principles.

 In LOTR, the One Ring galvanizes the action, forcing the protagonist(s) to leave their comfortable existence and strike out into the unknown.
-It also represents a test of character, and an analogy for that favorite flaw we nurse along, instead of flinging it aside into our local flaw-meltdown factory.
+It also represents a test of character, and an analogy for that favorite flaw we nurse along, instead of flinging aside.

 The entailment does its job in Pride and Prejudice without calling undue attention away from character development.
 The Ring, a little less.
 It’s constantly calling attention to itself and then doing nothing, except slipping on and off people’s fingers at inconvenient moments.